If you’re considering starting a blog, good for you!

 Are you ready to start your blogging journey?

-The following blogging platforms are the best ones you can publish content with in 2022.
+The following blogging platforms are the best ones you can publish content with.

 So let’s learn what makes them such great choices for people looking to start commercial or personal blogs.

 WordPress.org (not to be confused with WordPress.com, another entrant on our list) tops our list as the best blogging platform overall.

 Powering an astounding 43% of websites on the internet (probably including the one you’re on right now), it’s the world’s most popular blogging platform

 Surf the web, and you’ll likely land on at least one WordPress site.